-One of the general objectives in Polish education is to raise the level of education of the society and continually raise qualifications of adults, especially vocational and general ones indispensable for their functioning in today's society.
-It is very important to specify the directions of development of continual adult education in Poland, to define the exact terminology in continual education.
-In Poland vocational education is oriented to eliminating unemployment, too.
-It is trying to adopt vocational education to the needs of the labour market.
-In "A strategy for the computerization of Poland - ePoland" it is claimed that one of the aims is to increase IT vocational preparation, supporting IT training curricula for adults with special reference to training opportunities for the unemployed.
+One of the general objectives in Polish education is to rise the level of education of the society and continually rise qualifications of adults, especially vocational and general ones indispensable for their functioning in today's society.
+It is very important to specify the directions of development of continual adult education in Poland, to define exactly terminology in continual education.
+In Poland vocational education is oriented to unemployment eliminating too.
+It is trying to adopt vocational education to the needs of labour market.
+In "A strategy for the computerization of Poland - ePoland" is claimed that one of the aims is to increase IT vocational preparation, supporting IT training curricula for adult with special reference to trainings for the unemployed.

-In Germany most objectives are related with all kind of improvement of competences, covering not only the learners but teachers, too.
-A lot of attention is paid to reassurance of mobility for learners, teachers and scientists by means of consensus and cooperation in the whole of Germany and in among other countries.
+In Germany most objectives are related with all kind of competencies improving, covering not only the learners but teachers too.
+It is a very big attention to reassurance of mobility for learners, teachers and scientists by means of consensus and cooperation in whole Germany and in among other countries.